rust-console/gba/book/src/ch03/gba_prng.md

 }
 ```

-With a streaming LCG you should _probably_ pass the same stream value every
+With a streaming LCG you should pass the same stream value every single time.
+If
-single time.
-If you don't, then your generator will jump between streams in some
+you don't, then your generator will jump between streams in some crazy way and
-crazy way and you lose your nice uniformity properties.
+you lose your nice uniformity properties.

-However, there is also the possibility of changing the stream value exactly when
+There is the possibility of intentionally changing the stream value exactly when
-the seed lands on a pre-determined value after transformation.
-We need to keep
+the seed lands on a pre-determined value (after the multiply and add).
+This
-odd stream values, and we would like to ensure our stream performs a full cycle
-itself, so we'll just add 2 for simplicity:
+_basically_ makes the stream selection value's bit size (minus one bit, because
+it must be odd) count into the LCG's state bit size for calculating the overall
+period of the generator.
+So an LCG32 with a 32-bit stream selection would have a
+period of 2^32 * 2^31 = 2^63.

 ```rust
 let next_seed = lcg_streaming(seed, stream);